-Forget dinky little dry erase boards, if you have BIG ideas you need a BIG dry erase board.
-For $40 and in about one hour you can have an entire Dry Erase Wall.
+Forget dinky little dry erase boards, if you have LARGE ideas you need a LARGE dry erase board.
+With $40 worth of whiteboard paint and about one hour you can have an entire Dry Erase Wall.
+Which is much cooler.

 My name is Karen and I like to write things down.
 I do this on paper with a pen or pencil.
 I realize this puts me on par with someone who washes their clothes against a rock or still uses a DVD player, but I don’t care.